BytemarkHosting/docker-webdav/README.md

 We recommend you use a reverse proxy (eg, Traefik) to handle SSL certificates.

-If you're happy with a self-signed certificate, you can specify `-e SSL_CERT=selfsigned` and the container will generate one for you.
+If you're happy with a self-signed SSL certificate, specify `-e SSL_CERT=selfsigned` and the container will generate one for you.

 ```